w314/notes/javaNotes/javaTopics.md

   - views
 - In and RDBMS table the schema defines the columns, their data types, and constraints.

+### Normalization

+> What is normalization?

+`Normalization` is the process of organizing the data and the attributes of a database.

+- reduce the duplication of data, - avoid data anomalies
+- ensure referential integrity
+- simplify data management

+1. `1NF` First Normal Form

+- Each table cell should contain a single value.
+- Each record needs to be unique
+- violation example: hobbies with several values
+- solution add new rows with each value

+2. `2NF` Second Normal Form

+- Be in 1NF
+- Single Column Primary Key - that does not functionally dependant on any subset of candidate key relation
+- violation example: name and address identifies a record when two different people have the same name
+- solution: add a primary key column

+3. `3NF` Third Normal Form

+- in 2NF
+- all the attributes (e.g. database columns) are functionally dependent on solely the primary key (no transitive functional dependencies)
+- violation example: hospital database having a table of patients which included a column for the telephone number of their doctor.
+The phone number is dependent on the doctor, rather than the patient, thus would be better stored in a table of doctors
+- solution: create table for doctors and store phone number there

+### Multiplicity

+> What is multiplicity?

+`Multiplicity` defines the relationship between two tables

+There are 4 different multiplicity relationships

+- one to one
+  - implementation: the table that references the other table must have a foreign key column to the referenced table.
+This column must have a UNIQUE constraint applied to it.
+  - example: student - backpack
+- one to many
+  - implementation: the "many" table would have a foreign key to the "one" table
+  - example: albums - songs
+- many to one
+  - same as one to many
+- many to many
+  - implementation: a third table needs to be created (called a junction table) that has a foreign key to both tables
+  - example: doctor -patient

 ### SQL Datatypes

 - Character types